-The 'Lateran' Obelisk (32.18 m), which stands outside the Palazzo Laterano, was the last Egyptian obelisk to be brought to Rome, is the largest in the world.
+The 'Lateran' Obelisk (32.18 m), which stands outside the Palazzo Laterano, was the last Egyptian obelisk to be brought to Rome, and is the largest in the world.
 The obelisk was originally erected by the pharaoh Tuthmosis III (r.
 1479-1425 BCE) outside the Temple of Amun in Karnak, where it stood for almost two thousand years.

 In 1587 the obelisk was unearthed, broken into three pieces, at a depth of 8 metres.
 In the following year it was re-erected by Domenico Fontana outside the Palazzo Laterano, on the orders of Pope Sixtus V (r.
 1585-90).
 The obelisk is crowned with a cross and the pope's heraldic charges, namely a star, three mounts and four lions, each of which holds a pear in its right paw.